aidenkoog/awesome-app-architecture/android/testapp/README.md

   input detection.
 - 2023/07/11 : Did refactoring source code (Mainly focused on separating ui and function code and made modularized UI code)
+- 2023/07/11 : Add toast warning message when moving to settings app for permission setting and fixed crash issue happened when overlay permission is turned off.

 #### Link